atellaluca/ImportSpy/docs/source/beginner/python_reflection.rst

 ---------------------------------------

 Now that we understand **Python’s reflection tools**,
-let’s see **how ImportSpy leverages them for module validation**.
+let’s see **how ImportSpy leverages them for module validation, especially with Import Contracts**.

 ✅ **Tracking the Execution Stack**
 ImportSpy uses `inspect.stack()` to determine **which module is calling an import**
 and apply validation rules accordingly.
+This is especially useful for **CLI validation** as well as **embedded validation** using Import Contracts.

 ✅ **Dynamically Extracting Module Metadata**
-Using `inspect.getmodule()`, ImportSpy retrieves information about an imported module.
+Using `inspect.getmodule()`, ImportSpy retrieves information about an imported module, including details from the **Import Contract** file (YAML) for validation.

 ✅ **Enforcing Structural Compliance**
 By analyzing **functions, classes, and attributes at runtime**,
-ImportSpy ensures every module follows the correct validation model.
+ImportSpy ensures every module follows the correct validation model as defined in the **Import Contracts**.

 **5. Best Practices & Pitfalls of Reflection** ⚠
 -------------------------------------------------